sheltermanager/asm3/doc/manual/service.rst

     <div id="asm3-adoptables" />
     <script src="http://localhost:5000/service?method=animal_view_adoptable_js"></script>

+Additional arguments are also passed to asm3_adoptable_filter containing the index and complete list.
+Eg: asm3_adoptable_filter(item, index, arr)

 Which dropdowns appear depends on the asm3_adoptable_filters string.
 To use them all, include the following asm3_adoptable_filters line.
 The order in which they appear in the filters line is also used to output that piece of